andrewbearsley/lacework-alert-reporting/PRD.md

 # Product Requirements Document (PRD)
-## Lacework Alert Reporting Tool
+## Lacework API Reporting Tool

 ---

 ## 1. Executive Summary

-The Lacework Alert Reporting Tool is a Python script that retrieves Lacework compliance alerts and generates CSV reports with policy details and remediation information.
+The Lacework API Reporting Tool is a Python script that retrieves Lacework compliance alerts and generates CSV reports with policy details and remediation information.

 ### Key Features
 - Retrieves compliance alerts with policy details and remediation steps